TwoBitMachines/FlareEngineDocs/docs/html/_sources/worldManager/sceneManagement.rst.txt

    :align: center
 |

-Next, create a Transition In and set it as LeaveAsIS, so when the transition completes the fade in effect remains.
+Next, create a Transition In and set it as LeaveAsIs, so when the transition completes the fade in effect remains.
 Drag and drop the prefab into the gameobject field to set its reference.

 .. image:: ../images/SceneManagementExample.png